commutatus/awesome/domains/engineering/agile/maintenance-env.md

 # Turn your apps to maintenance mode using environment variables

 If there is a planned maintainence, a site must go into maintenance mode and the end user should be made aware of the event.
-	`Our site is under maintenance, please come back after sometime` To avoid hardcoding the site routes every time if it goes under maintenance, we can make use of an environment variable.
+A notice something like - `Our site is under maintenance, please come back after sometime` should be conveyed.
+To avoid hardcoding the site routes every time if it goes under maintenance, environment variables can be employed.

 ##	For rails apps